 What We Do For You

-We are the state government watchdog of the insurance and securities industries for the citizens of Montana.
+We are the state government regulator of the insurance and securities industries and advocate for the citizens of Montana.
 The Office of the Montana State Auditor, Commissioner of Securities and Insurance (CSI) is a criminal justice agency that protects Montana’s consumers by ensuring fairness, transparency and access for Montanans in two of Montana’s largest industries — securities and insurance.

 Matthew M. Rosendale